rgilks/writeo/docs/MODELS.md

 - If a model fails to load, the system falls back to heuristic scoring
 - All scores are normalized to 0-9 band scale
 - Engessay model successfully differentiates between essay quality levels
+- Custom trained models (corpus-roberta) are stored on Modal volume and loaded from there